icy-comet/configs/other/VSCode/README.md

                                   similar to `code --list-extensions`
                                   useful for comparison

-                      install     install all extensions listed in the reamde
+                      install     install all extensions listed in the readme names should be inside backticks (`)

                       compare     print a text-diff of
                                   extensions present in readme